 Powder fort: A spice mixture mentioned in various period recipes; we have not yet been able to find a description of what spices it contains.
 What we use is a mixture containing, by weight: 1 part cloves, 1 part mace, 1 part cubebs, 7 parts cinnamon, 7 parts ginger, and 7 parts pepper, all ground.
 This is a guess, based on very limited evidence; it works for the dishes in which we have tried it.

 Poudre douce: A sweet spice mixture.
-The composition probably varied; we use a mix of four parts sugar, 2 parts cinnamon, and 1 part ginger.
+The composition probably varied; we usually use a mix of four parts sugar, 2 parts cinnamon, and 1 part ginger.

 Samidh flour: Described in the al-Warraq translation as “the finest variety of white wheat flour.”
 Charles Perry thinks it may be semolina, but is not sure; that is what we have used.
 Cake flour is one possible alternative.